Welcome to Middle Temple Library’s exhibition, The Evolution of the Law Report.

 The Year Books

 Their purpose was not to offer precedents in subsequent cases, but rather instruction on how best to argue a case.
-They were also relevant enough that later on law reporters would select certain cases for printing to be published under their own names.
+The Year Books contained information on the proceedings of the case, such as the facts and the judgment, but there was a lack of structure from case-to-case.
+But they were relevant enough that later on law reporters would select certain cases for printing to be published under their own names.

 It is in these publications and subsequent reprints and translations that we can find the Year Book cases.
 There is speculation that there may still be manuscript Year Books left in private collections, unbeknownst to the owner.